kevinschoon/pomo/README.md

 ### Binaries

-Binaries are available for Linux and Darwin platforms in the [releases section](https://github.com/kevinschoon/pomo/releases) on github.
+Binaries are available for Linux and OSX platforms in the [releases section](https://github.com/kevinschoon/pomo/releases) on github.

 #### Linux